Facultative bipedalism: Primates

 Bipedalism is found commonly throughout the primate order.
-Among apes it is found in chimpanzees, orangutans, gorillas, and gibbons.
+Among apes, it is found in bonobos, chimpanzees, orangutans, gorillas, and gibbons.
 Humans are obligate bipeds, not facultative bipeds.
-Among monkeys it is found in capuchins and baboons.
-Among strepsirrhines it is found in sifakas and ring-tailed lemurs.
+Among monkeys, it is found in capuchins and baboons.
+Among strepsirrhines, it is found in sifakas and ring-tailed lemurs.

 Lemurs

-The Sifaka (Propithecus) which is a type of lemur native to the island of Madagascar, is one of the primary examples of facultative bipedalism.
+The sifaka (Propithecus), which is a type of lemur native to the island of Madagascar, is one of the primary examples of facultative bipedalism.
 While moving through the trees, they locomote using a vertical clinging and leaping strategy.
 On the ground, they can walk on their two hind legs as a way to conserve energy.
 Sifakas can locomote bipedally in two separate ways: walking, with an evenly spaced gait and no aerial phase; or galloping, switching the trailing and leading foot every 5-7 steps.
 Propithecus and humans are the only species known to use a skipping/galloping type of locomotion.

 Ring-tailed lemurs (Lemur catta), can be arboreal or terrestrial.
 While terrestrial, they move quadrupedally 70% of the time, bipedally 18% of the time, and by leaping the remaining 12% of the time.
 This is more bipedal locomotion than any other species in their genus.
 While bipedal, they can locomote by hopping or walking.